-Actually, although the legislators exempted closed-system products like the tobacco companies’ cigalikes from the law’s strict standards, that was probably just a ploy to keep tobacco lobbyists from interfering with the real game being played.
+Actually, although the legislators exempted closed-system products like the tobacco companies’ e-cigarette and disposable vapes from the law’s strict standards, that was probably just a ploy to keep tobacco lobbyists from interfering with the real game being played.
 Tobacco and pharmaceutical interests had nothing to do with this law.
 None of the usual clueless vaping opponents had anything to do with it.

 Indianapolis Star political columnist Matthew Tully wrote about corruption in the Indiana legislature two years before HB 1432 was even introduced.
 What Tully found was that influence peddling and backroom deals were a bipartisan enterprise, and that they were common, accepted and shockingly casual.